heimdallrj/x-in-a-nutshell/golang.md

 <todo>

 ## Audience
-Students new to the language who have experience with other programming languages.
+Students new to the Go programming language who have experience with other programming languages.

 ## Prerequisites
 This course is specially designed for individuals with prior programming background.
 Also it assumes a working knowledge of basic Object Oriented Programming concepts.
-If you have no prior programming experience or or not familiar with Object Oriented Programming, you should consider our "Programming Basics for Non-Programmers with Python" course.
+If you have no prior programming experience or not familiar with Object Oriented Programming, you should consider our "Programming Basics for Non-Programmers with Python" course.

 ## Course Outline
 ### 1: Variables and Operators